adrianabreu/titsa-gtfs-api/README.md

 |_trips.csv
 ```

-Then we need to register on tinybird (seriously the ui is so good I will skip it that part ) and start adding the files as data sources>
+Then we need to register on tinybird (seriously the ui is so good I will skip it that part and also [here is the official guide](https://www.tinybird.co/guide/intro-to-ingesting-data)) and start adding the files as data sources>

 ![loading data](./imgs/loading-data-source.png)

+Auotamic:

+Clone the repo and start docker compose.
+It uses the [tinybird oficial docker image](https://docs.tinybird.co/cli.html#option-2-use-a-prebuilt-docker-image)

+Configure the auth as shown [here](https://docs.tinybird.co/cli.html#authenticate) (Again the oficial docs are so good)

+Launch the command './scripts/load-batch-titsa.sh'

+This will download the zip file from TITSA's webpage unzip it and load all the data files into tinybird as sources.

 # 2.Transforming the data

+## UI

 When we get all the data we will be able to generate a pipeline.
 Quoting: "Pipelines are just like notebook cells" and they can be easy parametizable.
 But this will be better shown with an example.